VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ### Tenant resolution

-To properly separate and access data across tenants, two headers must be set when writing logs: `AccountID` and `ProjectID`.
+To properly separate and access data across tenants, two headers must be set when writing logs: `AccountID` and `ProjectID` according to [these docs](https://docs.victoriametrics.com/victorialogs/#multitenancy).
 When querying logs, you must provide the same headers to retrieve the corresponding data.

 You can use vmauth to enforce tenant-level access control by automatically setting the required headers after successful authentication.